MicrosoftDocs/azure-devops-docs/docs/user-guide/services.md

 ---
-title: A tour of VSTS & TFS services
+title: Overview of VSTS & TFS services
-description: Understand the services that support the hosted cloud offering of Visual Studio Team Services (VSTS) and Team Foundation Server (TFS)
+description: Understand the services that support the hosted cloud offering of Visual Studio Team Services (VSTS) and on-premises Team Foundation Server (TFS)
 ms.technology: vs-devops-overview
 ms.prod: vs-devops-alm
 ms.topic: get-started-article
 ms.assetid: D861983F-CC66-4314-A3C6-E2F30A37923D
 ms.manager: douge
 ms.author: kaelli
-ms.date: 08/15/2017
+ms.date: 09/19/2017
 ---

-# A tour of services VSTS and TFS provides
+# Overview of VSTS and TFS services

 **VSTS| TFS 2018 | TFS 2017 | TFS 2015**

 With VSTS and TFS, you gain an integrated set of services and tools to manage your software projects, from planning and development through testing and deployment.
-Services are delivered through a client-server model, many of which are delivered through an easy-to-use web-based interface that you can access from all major browsers.
+Services are delivered through a client-server model, many of which are delivered through an easy-to-use web interface that you can access from all major browsers.
+Some services, such as source control, build definitions, and work tracking can also be managed through a client.

 Web services are access through the following main hubs as shown in the following image.